bbauska/CSS-Notes4Pros/README.md

 **Value Description**

 *auto* This is the default value.
-It defines the layout of the table to be determined by the contents of its\' cells.
+It defines the layout of the table to be determined by the contents of its&apos; cells.

 > This value sets the table layout to be determined by the width
 > property provided to the table.
 If the content